syntaqx/weightloss-journal/README.md

 - __Todays Weight:__ 186.2 lbs (UGH SO CLOSE TO 185!)

-The Isopure Dark Chocolate with Milk is awesome and 38.5% for 400ml (1 scoop + 2% milk).
+The Isopure Dark Chocolate with Milk is awesome and 38.5g of protein for 400ml (1 scoop + 2% milk).

 I got a tattoo on my shoulder today, so no gym possibilities, which is probably pretty good given that my body could use a rest (my lower legs are starting to hurt from cardio).